nectario/grownet/docs/CODING_STYLE_MUST_READ.md

 - Use clear commit messages / PR titles; describe what changed and why.
 - Add or update tests and docs as part of the same PR when behavior changes.

+**Rule:** No single- or double-character identifiers anywhere, including loops.